-- Accelerate the effective date of the expanded definition of covered employees so that it applies three years earlier, that is, to taxable years beginning after December 31, 2023; - Treat all members of a controlled group (as generally defined for certain employee benefit purposes) as a single employer for purposes of identifying the covered employees and applying the \$1 million deduction limitation; - Extend the application of Section 162(m) disallowance to all amounts paid to a covered employee, otherwise treated as applicable employee remuneration, whether or not paid directly by the publicly held corporation; and - Expand the regulatory authority of the Secretary of the Treasury to carry out the purposes of Section 162(m) and to prevent avoidance of the rule.
+- ➤ Strengthen the disallowance rule by (i) applying it to all C corporations (i.e., publicly held and privately held corporations) and to all compensation paid by the corporation in excess of \$1 million to any employee and (ii) closing some mechanisms taxpayers have used to avoid the deduction limitation. - ➤ Treat all members of a controlled group (as generally defined for certain employee benefit purposes) as a single employer for purposes of identifying the covered employees and applying the \$1 million deduction limitation; - ▶ Extend the application of Section 162(m) to ensure that otherwise deductible compensation paid to an employee is treated as applicable employee remuneration, subject to the deduction disallowance, whether or not paid directly by the corporation; and - ► Expand the regulatory authority of the Secretary of the Treasury to carry out the purposes of Section 162(m) and to prevent avoidance of the rule.

-The proposal would be effective for taxable years beginning after December 31, 2023.
+The proposal would be effective for taxable years beginning after December 31, 2024.